juju/docs/src/en/models-migrate.md

 secondary controller can be local to the original controller, or running on a different cloud environment.

 !!!
 Note: Only hosted models can be migrated.
-The special model running the controller can not be migrated.
+The controller can not be migrated.

 ## Usage